Vinayak730/Vinayak730/README.md

 - 👋 Hi, I’m @Vinayak730
 - 👀 I’m interested in coding and contribution
-- 🌱 I’m currently learning Python and php at the moment
+- 🌱 I’m currently learning app development
 - 💞️ I’m looking to collaborate on anythin
 - 📫 How to reach me vinayakrp370@gmail.com